 CARVE OUT METHOD:

-When using thicker pipe insulation (1-1/2" or 2" thick), the installer can simply carve out some of the insulation on the inside of the pipe insulation to accommodate the raised union nut.
+When using thicker fittings for pipes and insulation (1-1/2" or 2" thick), the installer can simply carve out some of the insulation on the inside of the pipe insulation to accommodate the raised union nut.

 First you must determine if the OD of your pipe insulation is greater than OD of the union nut.
 You want to have around a 2" greater OD than the union nut this way you will still have 1" of insulation around the nut on all sides.
 Find out where the pipe union will fall on your piece of fiberglass pipe insulation.
 Open up the pipe insulation so you have two C's (halves of pipe insulation) hinged before you.
 Make two cuts into the insulation on both of the C's.
 These cuts should represent the width of the union.
 Pinch the fiberglass and peel out a layer of fiberglass (similar to peeling off a layer of onion).
 Simply pop the piece of pipe insulation onto the pipe with the carve out falling onto the union nut.

 A PVC Union Cover (shown below) is used to easily insulate over a pipe union while leaving a clean look to the finished pipe insulation system.
 The PVC Union Covers are low profile which mean they are sized accurately to only raise above the OD of the pipe insulation as little as necessary.
 The PVC Union Covers and fittings for pipes will cover up to an approximate 1" raise off of the piping (2" OD larger than the pipe insulation OD).
 These covers come with a rectangle fiberglass insert which is first wrapped around the union itself and the PVC cover is installed over the fiberglass.
 The PVC Union cover is a 2 piece fitting which means that it comes in two halves.
 The two halves are installed with either King Tacks (on hot system) or PVC Vinyl tape (cold systems).